First-Year Student Advising

 - During drop-in hours, students meet individually with the first available academic advisor on a first-come, first-serve basis.

 At the end of their first year:

-Students will effectively utilize technology to assist in course planning and registration.
+4. Students will effectively utilize technological resources to assist in degree planning and course registration.

-Students will explore majors based on their interests, abilities, and career goals.
+5. Students will select majors based on their interests, abilities, and career goals.

 Student & Academic Advisor Responsibilities

 - Discuss personal values, goals, interests, and competencies that inform the academic decisions being made.

 - Prepare for advising sessions by bringing appropriate questions, course plans, and degree audit.